fengxia41103/myblog/content/workspace/lenovo/switches.md

-Anyway, the biggest difference to be aware is that CNOS device uses `display` whicle ENOS device uses `show`.
+Anyway, the biggest difference to be aware is that CNOS device uses `display` while ENOS device uses `show`.
 To get a list of commands available:

 1. CNOS: `display ?`